fitditcorp4/research/README.md

 # research
-This describes my PhD research
+This describes a part of my PhD research